SAP/jenkins-library/documentation/docs/guidedtour.md

 For more information on the Jenkins lifecycle management and how to customize your Jenkins, have a look at the [Operations Guide for Cx Server][devops-docker-images-cxs-guide].

-Please also consult the [S/4HANA Cloud SDK Blog Series][sap-blog-s4-sdk-first-steps] and in particular the post on setting up [Continuous Delivery for S/4HANA extensions][sap-blog-ci-cd].

 ## (Optional) Sample Application

 Copy the sources of the application into your own Git repository.
-While we will ask you to fork the application's repository into a public GitHub space, you can use any version control system based on Git. **Note:** A public GitHub repository is visible to the public.
-The configuration files may contain data you don't want to expose.
+While we will ask you to fork the application's repository into a **GitHub** space, you can use any version control system based on Git like **GitLab** or **plain git**. **Note:** A `public` GitHub repository is visible to the public.
+The configuration files may contain data you don't want to expose, so use a `private` repository.

 1. Create an organization on GitHub, if you haven't any yet.
 See [Creating a new organization][github-create-org].
-1. Fork the repository [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] into your GitHub organization.
-See [Fork a repo][github-fork-repo]
+1. [Duplicate][github-duplicate-repo] the repository [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] into your GitHub organization.
+[Make this repository private][github-set-repo-visible]. **Note:** Forked public repositories cannot be made private.
 1. Get an account and space in the Cloud Foundry environment.
 For the deployment of the application you need access to a space on the Cloud Foundry environment of the SAP Cloud Platform.
 If you haven't any yet, get a [Trial Account][sap-cp-trial].
 1. Select the `1_REST_persist_in_Memory` branch of your [cloud-cf-helloworld-nodejs] fork.
 Other branches might work as well, but this one is tested.